padiac/padiac.github.io/notes/bayesian-inference-reference-priors-jeffreys-priors-maximum-entropy-conjugacy-and-hierarchical-priors-a-working-notes-summary.md

 These are not the same setup as the two-parameter problem; mixing them is a common source of confusion.

 #### Expected KL gain objective (pulled to the end for clarity)

-After the narrative and examples, it helps to park the core optimization in its own line so renderers and readers see the punch line immediately:

 $$
 \mathbb{E}_{X}\big[D_{\mathrm{KL}}(p(\theta \mid X) \| \pi(\theta))\big].